 The raw materials used in this study originated from Yunshan Diary, which is included in A Series of Diaries of the Jin and Yuan Dynasties published by Shanghai Bookstore Publishing House (Gu and Li, 2013).
-Yunshan Diary was written by Bi Guo (1280-1335), also called Tianxi Guo, a famous calligrapher and painter of the Yuan Dynasty.
+Yunshan Diary was written by Bi Guo (1280-1335), also called Tianxi Guo, a famous calligrapher and painter of the Yuan dynasty.
 Guo was born in present-day Zhenjiang in Jiangsu Province.
-He used to be a lecturer at local academies in Jiangsu and Jiangxi, and a county official in Zhejiang (Yu, 1989).
+He used to be a lecturer at local academies in Jiangsu and Jiangxi and a county official in Zhejiang (Yu, 1989).
 During the period recorded in Yunshan Diary, Guo resided in Zhenjiang, but he travelled multiple times on official business or to visit friends.
-The scope of travelling involves central and southern Jiangsu Province and northern

-70 Zhejiang Province, primarily within the Taihu Lake Basin (TLB) (Fig. 1).
+The scope of travelling involves central and southern Jiangsu Province and northern Zhejiang Province, primarily within the Taihu Lake basin (TLB) (Fig. 1).

-Situated in the Yangtze River Delta along the south-eastern coast of China, the TLB (119°3'-121°54'E, 30°7'-32°14'N) encompasses an area of 3.69×104 km2.
+Situated in the Yangtze River Delta along the southeastern coast of China, the TLB $(119^{\circ}3'-121^{\circ}54' E, 30^{\circ}7'-32^{\circ}14' N)$ encompasses an area of 3.69×10^4 km2.
 Except for a few low mountains and hills in the western region, it is mostly dominated by flat plains (altitudes below 10 m).
-With the highest drainage density in China, the TLB is home to numerous rivers and lakes, and the Taihu Lake is China's third largest freshwater lake.
+With the highest drainage density in China, the TLB is home to numerous rivers and lakes, and the Taihu Lake is China's third-largest freshwater lake.
 The TLB has a subtropical monsoon climate.
-North winds

-75 prevail in the cold and dry winter, while southeast winds prevail in the hot and rainy summer.
-The annual average precipitation here is 1,000-1,400 mm (1951-1980, the same below), the annual average temperature is 15-16 °C, and the average temperature in January is 1.5-4 °C (Huang, 2000; Wu et al., 1993; Xu et al., 2017).
+North winds prevail in the cold and dry winter, while southeast winds prevail in the hot and rainy summer.
+The annual average precipitation here is 1000-1400 mm (1951-1980; the same below); the annual average temperature is $15-16 \,^{\circ}\text{C}$, and the average temperature in January is $1.5-4 \,^{\circ}\text{C}$ (Huang, 2000; Wu et al., 1993; Xu et al., 2017).

-Covering a total of 16 months, from 12 September 1308 to 2 December 1309, Yunshan Diary contains daily records of Guo's work and life, together with daily weather descriptions on most days.
-In this study, the dates in the diary (originally on the

-80 lunar calendar) were converted to dates on the Gregorian calendar according to The Chinese Almanac for Two Thousand Years (Perpetual calendar editing group, 1994).
-For example, a record reads "It is sunny on the second day of the ninth lunar month of the first year of Zhida (至大元年九月初二, 晴)", and the date can be converted to 16 September 1308.
+to 2 December 1309, Yunshan Diary contains daily records of Guo's work and life, together with daily weather descriptions on most days.
+In this study, the dates in the diary (originally on the lunar calendar) were converted to dates on the Gregorian calendar according to The Chinese Almanac for Two Thousand Years (Perpetual calendar editing group, 1994).
+For example, a record reads, "It is sunny on the second day of the ninth lunar month of the first year of Zhida (至大元年九月初二、晴)", and the date can be converted to 16 September 1308.
 All the dates in this article are Gregorian dates.
 The ancient place names in the diary were converted to the corresponding present-day city or county names according to The Historical Atlas of China (Tan, 1982).

-85 2.2 Other data
+2.2 Other data

 For quantification and comparison purposes, modern meteorological data from instrumental measurements were used in this study.
-These data originated primarily from the collections of early instrumental data (The reference room of Beijing meteorological center, 1984) and the China Meteorological Data Service Center (http://data.cma.cn/).
-All the data were published by the National Meteorological Information Center of China Meteorological Administration.
+These data originated primarily from the collections of early instrumental data (The reference room of Beijing meteorological centre, 1984) and the China Meteorological Data Service Center (http://data.cma.cn/, last access: